otrv4/otrv4/otrv4.md

       group and sets it as `their_dh`.
 See
       [Verifying that an integer is in the DH group](#verifying-that-an-integer-is-in-the-dh-group) section for details.
-3. Calculates the keys needed to generate the mixed shared secret `K` and the
+3. Calculates the keys needed to generate the Mixed shared secret (`K`) and the
    SSID:
     * Calculates ECDH shared secret
       `K_ecdh = ECDH(our_ecdh.secret, their_ecdh)`.
 Securely deletes